 1.13.
-Maintenance and Preservation of Records17
+Maintenance and Preservation of Records24

 - 1.13.1.
 In terms of Rules 14 and 15 of SCRR (Securities Contract (Regulation) Rules, 1957), every recognized stock exchange and its members are required to maintain and preserve the specified books of account and documents for a period ranging from two years to five years.
 Further, as per regulation 18 of Broker Regulations, every stock broker shall preserve the specified books of account and other records for a minimum period of five years.
 In case such documents are maintained in electronic form, provisions of Information Technology Act, 2000 in this regard shall be complied with. - 1.13.2.
 Further, it has been noticed that enforcement agencies like CBI, Police, Crime Branch etc. have been collecting copies of the various records/documents during the course of their investigation.
-The originals of such documents maintained either in physical or in electronic form or in both would be required by such enforcement agencies during trial of the case also.
+The originals of such documents maintained either in physical or in electronic form or in both would be required by such enforcement agencies during trial of the case also. - 1.13.3.
+In view of the above it is clarified that if a copy is taken by such enforcement agency either from physical or electronic record then the respective original is to be maintained till the trial or investigation proceedings have concluded.

-16 SEBI Circular No SEBI/HO/CDMRD/DMP/CIR/P/2016/72 dated August 19, 2016
+23 SEBI Circular No SEBI/HO/CDMRD/DMP/CIR/P/2016/72 dated August 19, 2016

-17 SEBI Circular No SEBI/HO/CDMRD/DMP/CIR/P/2016/74 dated August 30, 2016
+24 SEBI Circular No. SEBI/HO/CDMRD/DMP/CIR/P/2016/74 dated August 30, 2016